Locations in Veronica Mars: The Mars residence

 The Mars' apartment building, as shown in the pilot episode, is The Inn at Sunset Cliffs on Point Loma, 1370 Sunset Cliffs Boulevard, in San Diego.
 This area of Point Loma has a reputation as a beautiful place to watch the sunset and waves crashing below, as well as being a favorite surfing spot.

 Mars Investigations

 The exterior shot of the building where Veronica's dad's private investigation agency is housed is the Cabrillo Academy of the Sword along 3339 Adams Avenue 92116 in Normal Heights.
 For reference, the popular Lestat's Coffee House is next to where Mars Investigations would be.

-Most of the scenes filmed inside the office of Mars Investigations are, of course, on a set at the Stu Segall lot.
+Most of the Mars Investigations office interior scenes were filmed on a set at the Stu Segall lot.

 Across the street and on the same block as Mars Investigations is the car wash often seen in Season One flashbacks with Lilly Kane.
 It is the Adams Avenue Car Wash on Adams Avenue.